AKVorrat/Netzbremse.de/content/_index.en.md

     title: "How can you help the project?"
     msgBubble: "Hi, I’m a Telekom customer and know this problem all too well :("
     content: |
-      Are you a Telekom customer and want to help?
+      Are you a Deutsche Telekom customer and want to help?
 Get in touch with us—every experience counts!
       Maybe you even have networking expertise and measurement data that could be relevant?
       Whether with or without measurements, we’d love to hear from you at [netzbremse@epicenter.works](mailto:netzbremse@epicenter.works).

-      Do you have experience with interconnection agreements with Telekom and want to talk to us confidentially?
+      Do you have experience with interconnection agreements with Deutsche Telekom and want to talk to us confidentially?
 Contact us via email or one of the following channels:
     channels:
     - "Signal: [+43 670 404 98 89](https://signal.me/#p/+436704049889)"
     - "Threema (ID: [BXJMX4R5](https://threema.id/BXJMX4R5?text=))"